howsoai/platform-installation-examples/helm-airgap/README.md

 ### Download container images

-Download an airgap bundle as per the [instructions here](../container-images/README.md#download-airgap-bundle).
+Download an air-gap bundle as per the [instructions here](../container-images/README.md#download-air-gap-bundle).

 ### Download Helm charts

-This steps shows how you can pull the charts on a machine with internet access, and then copy them to the airgapped environment.
+This steps shows how you can pull the charts on a machine with internet access, and then copy them to the air-gapped environment.

 Note the use of untar is just so you don't need to know the version, for the next step (the tarball is named with the version).